haxsaw/actuator/README.md

 ## <a name="tutorial">Tutorial</a>
 You can find a discussion of the basic concepts and an overview of the use of Actuator [here](Tutorial.md).

+## <a name="hattips">Acknowledgements</a>
+The following projects have provided inspiration, ideas, or approaches that are used in Actuator.

+- [Elixir](http://elixir.ematia.de/trac/): Actuator's declarative style has been informed by Elixir's declarative ORM approach.
+Additionally, Actuator uses a similar mechanism to Elixir's for its "with_" functions that provide modifications to a modeling class (such as with_variables() and with_components()).
+- [Celery](http://www.celeryproject.org/): Actuator has re-used some of Celery's notation for describing dependencies between tasks and other entities.